Gift Yourself A Year-End Financial Checkup

 Be mindful of the deadlines so as to avoid any last minute rush.

-This cap applies to the total amount of all tax reliefs claimed, including any relief on voluntary CPF contributions made on or after 1 Jan 2017.
+Note: Pay attention to the personal income tax relief cap for Year of Assessment (YA) 2019.
+It was capped at $80,000 for YA 2018.
+This cap applies to the total amount of all tax reliefs claimed, including any relief on voluntary CPF contributions made on or after 1 Jan 2018.
 There will be no refund for accepted voluntary CPF contributions.
-As such, taxpayers who make voluntary CPF contributions on or after 1 Jan 2017 should take note of the overall personal income tax relief cap.
+As such, taxpayers who make voluntary CPF contributions on or after 1 Jan 2018 should take note of the overall personal income tax relief cap.
 You should evaluate whether you would benefit from tax relief on your voluntary CPF contributions and make an informed decision accordingly.

 4. Review Your Life and Health Insurance Coverage